Your version of the Heap app may look different than the one shown in this guide. We are testing a new interface to improve your user experience.

 For more information on how Filters work across all analysis modules, see Filters.

-Heap’s graph view becomes even more powerful when using the group by clause to compare activity across different groups.
-Building upon the previous example, we could use a group to see the distribution of pageviews from Google based on device type.
-To do so, all you need to do is add a group by Device Type clause to the query.
+Heap’s graph chart becomes even more powerful when using the group by clause to compare activity across different groups.
+Building upon the previous example, we could use a group to see the distribution of pageviews from Facebook based on device type.
+To do so, all you need to do is add a group by Device Type clause.

 In the chart results, you’ll see different colored lines based on the groupings, with a legend on the side.